 “Welding” of High Density Polyethylene (HDPE) is a fancy way of saying melting the material together.
 This is actually generally regarded as an acceptable technique for fabrication with sheets of HDPE.
-However, our experience, building actual outdoor cabinetry for over twelve years has given us the most experience building outdoor cabinetry.
-We know differently.
-Do not buy outdoor cabinetry that has been welded.
+However, in our experience building outdoor cabinets for over twelve years, we know differently.
+Do not buy outdoor cabinetry that has been welded!
 In the early days of Werever, we did use some welds for non-structural items.
 Welded outdoor cabinetry will fail in time as the cabinetry expands and contracts with temperature changes.
 This movement over the seasons breaks the joints.
 Werever does NOT weld any cabinet pieces due to the potential of failure.

 Hardware-Free Drawer Slides